CamTangalakis/WIPSite/README.md

    flask run
    ```

-6. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.
+6. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory OR cd into the react-app folder and run npm install to install node package manager dependencies.

 ***
 *IMPORTANT!*